Apidog Docs

 Trigger Event#

-You can choose form the following notification events to trigger the notification:
+You can choose from the following notification events to trigger the notification:

 Trigger EventDetails